FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Benefits of brushing your dog

 First and foremost, brushing obviously removes tangles from your dog’s coat.
-Small knots and tangles can lead to painful matted dog hair, which will then need to be cut out by your vet or a professional groomer.
+Small knots and tangles can lead to painfully matted dog hair if they aren’t brushed out properly, which will then need to be cut out by your vet or a professional groomer.
 Brushing will also remove dirt and debris from your dog’s coat.

-Brushing distributes protective and nourishing oils through your dog’s coat, helping to keep her skin healthy and fur shiny.
+Brushing distributes protective and nourishing oils through your dog’s coat, helping to keep their skin healthy and fur shiny.
 It also helps keep shedding under control.
-Furthermore, the time you spend brushing your dog can be special bonding time for you both.
+Furthermore, the time you spend brushing your dog can be a special bonding time for you both.

 Here’s the thing.
 Brushing an Afghan hound [1] or Chow is very different from brushing a Labrador or Pug.
+You need to use different types of dog brushes and different brushing techniques for each dog coat type.
 Take note of the following information and advice for different coats:

 What are the different dog coat types